AlchemyCMS/alchemy-guides/guides/render_images.md

 Images are stored as originals in the Alchemy picture library.
 Editors assign these images to [Picture ingredients](ingredients#picture) on elements.
 You control the rendering dimensions, cropping, and output format through ingredient settings and rendering options.

-Alchemy supports two storage adapters: **ActiveStorage** (the default since 8.1) and **Dragonfly**.
+Alchemy supports two storage adapters: **ActiveStorage** and **Dragonfly**.
 Both use the same rendering API, so you can switch between them without changing your templates.

 ## Configuration